Noncommercial Use Exception to Unauthorized Uses of Pre-1972 Sound Recordings

 Pursuant to the Classics Protection and Access Act, title II of the recently-enacted Orrin G. Hatch–Bob Goodlatte Music Modernization Act (“MMA”), the U.S. Copyright Office has issued a notice of inquiry seeking public comment regarding the noncommercial use exception to unauthorized uses of sound recordings fixed before February 15, 1972 (“Pre-1972 Sound Recordings”).
 In connection with the establishment of federal remedies for unauthorized uses of sound recordings fixed before February 15, 1972, Congress established an exception for certain noncommercial uses of Pre-1972 Sound Recordings that are not being commercially exploited.
 To qualify for this exemption, a user must file a notice of noncommercial use after conducting a good faith, reasonable search, and the rights owner of the sound recording must not object to the use within 90 days of the notice being indexed in the Copyright Office’s public records.

-The Office is soliciting comments regarding specific steps that a user should take to demonstrate she has made a good faith, reasonable search.
-The Office also solicits comments regarding the filing requirements for the user to submit a notice of noncommercial use and for a rights owner to submit a notice objecting to such use.
+The Office solicited comments regarding specific steps that a user should take to demonstrate she has made a good faith, reasonable search.
+The Office also solicited comments regarding the filing requirements for the user to submit a notice of noncommercial use and for a rights owner to submit a notice objecting to such use.